 When the weather gets colder outside, it’s important to wear layers and cover up.
 Many people die in the UK winter because they are underprepared for the weather, so it’s vital that companies help workers understand what they need to stay warm.
 But it’s not just about staying warm.

 When workers are working vigorously outside, and they stop, their sweat cools, and without sweat-wicking clothing that sweat can get colder and reduce core body temperature.
-Here are our tips for covering up with cold weather PPE every site needs.
+Here are our tips for covering up with cold weather workwear every site needs.

 Appropriate Headwear